OpenBB-finance/OpenBB/website/content/platform/usage/index.md

 obb.user.defaults
 ```

-Notably, `obb.user.defaults`, is for defining default providers of end points.
+Notably, `obb.user.defaults`, defines default providers for any command.
 They are stored in the `user_settings.json` file, under `routes`.

 ```json
 {